adamrudolf-becube/cpp-cheatsheet/README.md

 - **When to use**: Passing value objects to other scopes when you don't need a copy and the use of the reference is within the lifetime of the referred object
     - E.g. pass const ref to functions so they can read the original data
     - Funciton parameters where the function has to change the original value
-    - Return a reference *when the referenced object's lifetime extends beyond the function call* (e.g. referencin a static variable)
+    - Return a reference *when the referenced object's lifetime extends beyond the function call* (e.g. referencing a static variable)
-    - Often when overloading operators in user defined types
+    - Often when overloading operators in user defined types, like copy/move constructor/assignment operator
-    - Some classes have reference type data members when the class just needs to keep track of an external object (e.g. instance keeping a reference to a mediator)
+    - Some classes have reference type data members when the class just needs to keep track of an external object (e.g. instance keeping a reference to a mediator).
+Value if I own it as internal implementation detail, reference if it lives outside the class but I need an address to reach it.
     - Aliasing: simply have different names for the same object if that improves readability
-    - Others might arise
+    - Other reasons might be also possible

 **Pointer**
 - Integer, storing memory address
 - Type is no bound to it, type only tells the compiler, how long the memory is (both void, int, long etc. poiners are just one integer, pointer points to the first byte, but pointed data usually occupies additional bytes)
-- When you initialize new data as opinter, it's always heap allocation
+- When you initialize new data as poiner (`new` or `malloc`), it's always heap allocation
 - **When to use**: when an object or reference is not enough for your goals.
-Includint, but not limited to
+Including, but not limited to
     - When a variable needs to survive the scope and you cannot use references
-    - When you need to achieve runime polymorphism
+    - When you need to achieve runtime polymorphism
     - Dynamic size arrays and data structures (actually static too)
     - Optional ("nullable") objects
     - Decouple compilation units to improve compilation time (see PIMPL idiom)